Marine Stations of the Cross: Mocked and Stripped

 O gracious God, all too often human life and the rest of your creation are stripped of the integrity, beauty and dignity with which you have endowed them.
 This happens right before our eyes, and yet we don’t recognize it as part of the modern Calvary.
 Like the Roman soldiers throwing dice for our seamless garment, we may even be willing accomplices in your passion, seeking a short-term gain from ecological destruction of the very fabric of life on our planet.
 Touch our hearts so that we recognize the wrong that we are doing and change our ways.
 Amen

 I write these Blue Theology devotionals every Wednesday here and at www.bluetheologytideings.blogspot.com.
-We have 7 groups coming to Pacific Grove this spring and summer, and four already for next summer.
+We have 7 groups coming to Pacific Grove this spring and summer, and several already for next summer.
 Always room for more, as well as individual guided retreats.
 Come walk with us!
 Bluetheology.com.